Whoop 4 Review 2023, is it worth it? Is it accurate? Is it any good?

 Whoop vs Garmin 955 Accuracy

 The Garmin Forerunner 955 introduces new readiness metrics.
 Just like Whoop, any readiness metric is proprietary and can’t be compared to a ‘gold standard’ of readiness as there isn’t one.
 However, we can compare the quality of the data behind the readiness assessments.
 Here we can clearly see that Garmin’s Elevate sensor on the 955 does not produce as good a result for HRV as Whoop when compared to a Polar H10 chest strap.
 Garmin’s readiness assessment simply can’t be as good as Whoop’s as a fundamental component of the base data is less accurate.

 Surprise, surprise.
 Whoop does have a good baseline correlation with the raw HRV numbers (0.78).
-Now, who would have thought that based on criticisms you hear about Whoop’s accuracy?
-HRV accuracy requires algorithms that clean the noise from the recordings and Whoop appears to be excellent at this, Garmin doesn’t.
+Now, who would have thought that based on criticisms you hear from some reviewers about Whoop’s accuracy?
+HRV accuracy requires algorithms that clean the noise from the recordings and Whoop appears to be excellent at this, unlike Garmin.

 Whoop Sleep & HRV Accuracy vs Apple Watch vs Polar Vantage vs Oura Ring

 The previous generation of Whoop Band was shown to be 99% accurate in a far-reaching scientific study published in 2022.
 Whoop beat all-comers, though it must be noted that all vendors’ tech in this study was their previous generation, including Whoop.

 My thoughts on readiness accuracy for over 10 years have been to mentally triangulate these three indicators to intelligently arrive at my own decision.

 - Predicted readiness – via a Training Stress Balance (TSB) model